square/microsite/_pages/mobile-interview-project.md

 Be sure to appropriately handle the normal variety of errors when querying an endpoint.
 The app should display useful loading, empty, and error states where appropriate.
 If images fail to load, displaying a placeholder is fine.

-One extra thing we ask is that you please ensure you do not use more network bandwidth than necessary – load expensive resources such as photos on-demand only.
+One extra thing we ask is that you please ensure you do not use more network bandwidth than necessary.
+For example, load expensive resources such as photos on-demand only, and ensure that network requests are cancelled when they're interrupted.

 The employee list should not be persisted to disk.
 You can reload it from the network on each app launch and when refresh is requested — but no more often than that unintentionally.
 (Android developers in particular should take care not to make redundant network calls when the phone is rotated, or when memory is low).